questdb/questdb/README.md

 ## Web Console

-Interactive console to import data (drag and drop) and start querying right away.
+The interactive console to import data (drag and drop) and start querying right away.
 Check our Web Console guide to get started:

 <div align="center">